Date Class: solution

 in a latter lecture.

-For the time being it would be satisfactory to print an error message to cerr
+For the time being it would be satisfactory to print an error message to cerr.

 Clearly we also will need support methods to check valid numbers for day, month